manumafe98/MyObsidianNotes/Java/Collections.md

 Works pretty much the same as a HashSet but sorts the order of the elements in the set at the cost of performance.

+### LinkedList

+The LinkedList object in Java works as a ``Doubly Linked List``.
+Here you can see the pros and cons of the time/space complexity when used on [[Data Structures Time and Space Complexity#Operations|operations]]